Austin CC’s Executive Sous Chef is inspired by these important people.

 Jeremy Leinen, CEC, Executive Chef of Dunwoody Country Club, has a thing against this particular sea creature considered a delicacy in many parts of the world.

-Anthony Capua, Executive Chef of Sycamore Hills Golf Club, says attitude is the most important quality in a sous chef.
+Carlos Torres, Executive Chef of Hamilton Harbor Yacht Club, says these two characteristics are the most important qualities in a sous chef.

 Alejandro Martinez, Executive Chef of Troon Country Club, can’t live without this particular product.